 Internship Course -- INF 188T, 288T, 388T (1, 2, or 3 credits aka x88T).

 This course does not count toward your degree, but no faculty sponsor nor extra work are required.
-It does count toward your full-time enrollment criteria (hence the options for 1, 2, or 3 credits), and can be taken multiple times.
+It does count toward your full-time enrollment criteria (hence the options 2 or 3 credits, discussed below), and can be taken multiple times, including multiple sections in a semester to cover multiple CPTs.

 Professional Experience and Project (Capstone course) -- INF 388L (3 credits).